From prediction markets to interpretable collective intelligence

-Here we present the data-driven model repeatedly mentioned above and show that within its framework, our data~\cite{Data2019} do not contradict hypothesis~\eqref{eq:hyp}.
+Here we present the data-driven continuous model of regular prediction markets that has been repeatedly mentioned above, and show that within its framework, our data~\cite{Data2019} do not contradict Conjecture~\ref{conj:cons}.
 We also show that there exist estimates $\hat{\bm\mu}_t$ of $\bm\mu(\bm\omega,\bm E)$ that converge rapidly and remain stable under trading actions of experts.
-We discuss how these facts can be exploited in order to create a real self-resolving prediction mechanism with direct information exchange.
+We discuss how these facts can be exploited in order to create a real continuous self-resolving prediction mechanism with direct information exchange.